-LITERATURE Every year, 300-400 Finnish literature translations are published abroad in about 40 different languages.
+LITERATURE Every year, 300-400 translations of Finnish literature are published abroad in about 40 different languages.
 Finland is also known for its comprehensive library network, high user and lending rates and effective use of technology and information networks in libraries.
 Some well-known Finnish authors: Mika Waltari, Sofi Oksanen and Tove Jansson.